Agora Tower is a high-rise luxury residential building in the Xinyi District of Taipei, Taiwan.

 The green and twisting tower was designed by Paris-based Vincent Callebaut Architecture, which won the design competition for the project in November 2010.
 The building broke ground for construction in March 2013 and was completed in September 2017.

-Designed with the aim of achieving Leadership in Energy and Environmental Design (LEED) Gold certification, the 42,335m² building accommodates rooftop clubhouses, a swimming pool, gym facilities, car parking floors and 42 luxury apartments.
+The 42,335m² building accommodates rooftop clubhouses, a swimming pool, gym facilities, car parking floors and 42 luxury apartments.

-Design features of the double helix building
+Design and features of the double helix building

-The 20-storey Agora Tower was designed to resemble the double helix structure of DNA, with two helicoidal towers twisting around a fixed central core.
+The 20-storey Agora Tower is designed to resemble the double helix structure of DNA, with two helicoidal towers twisting around a fixed central core.
 The building contains two or four apartments on each floor.

 Each 540m² apartment is completely free of columns, providing spatial flexibility in terms of interior layout and partitioning inside.